-The adverse effects of climate change have become a critical issue that has garnered considerable attention from the global community.
-Overall, the conversation has increasingly focused on sustainability, culminating in the adoption Sustainable Development Goals (SDGs) at the UN General Assembly on September 25, 2015.
+The adverse effects of climate change have become a critical issue that has garnered considerable attention from the global community [3].
+Overall, the conversation has increasingly focused on sustainability, culminating in the adoption of the Sustainable Development Goals (SDGs) at the UN General Assembly on September 25, 2015.
 This dialogue continues to evolve and expand today.

 Important milestones in global sustainability discussions include the 1992 UN Conference in Rio de Janeiro, which highlighted significant environmental challenges around the world, and the 2015 UNFCCC COP21 meeting in Paris, which resulted in the "Paris Agreement."
-This legally binding international treaty seeks to limit the increase in global temperatures to below 2°C [3].
+This legally binding international treaty seeks to limit the increase in global temperatures to below 2°C [4].

 The principle of sustainability encompasses the idea of maintaining a balance among social factors, environmental health, and economic profit, referred to as the Triple Bottom Line (TBL) concept introduced by John Elkington in 1997.
-To achieve this balance in economic success, environmental quality, and social equity as outlined by the TBL principle, a business must engage in measurable planning and implementation that is transparently reported stakeholders.
-[4].
+To achieve this balance in economic success, environmental quality, and social equity as outlined by the TBL principle, a business must engage in measurable planning and implementation that is transparently reported to stakeholders.
+[5].

-The global discussion on a sustainable gained momentum economy has stakeholders recognize the significance of sustainable practices, particularly environmental, social, and governance (ESG) areas.
-Heightened awareness, driven by commitments from world leaders, has led to increased demand for companies to disclose sustainability initiatives reporting.
-Businesses are now expected to transparently share their environmental and social impacts, as well as governance practices, to showcase their commitment to sustainability and enhance their value in the eyes of stakeholders and investors.
+The global discussion on a sustainable economy has gained momentum as stakeholders recognize the significance of sustainable practices, particularly in environmental, social, and governance (ESG) areas.
+Heightened awareness, driven by commitments from world leaders, has led to increased demand for companies to disclose their sustainability initiatives through reporting.
+Businesses are now expected to transparently share their environmental and social impacts, as well as governance practices, to showcase their commitment to sustainability and enhance their value in the eyes of stakeholders and investors [6].

 Various standards and frameworks have been established to help organizations effectively implement and structure their sustainability reporting.
-Key frameworks include the Global Reporting Initiative (GRI), which provides comprehensive reporting guidelines; the Sustainability Accounting Standards Board (SASB), focusing industry-specific sustainability issues; the Taskforce on Climate-Related Financial Disclosures (TCFD), which addresses financial risks from climate change; and the Carbon Disclosure Project (CDP), promoting environmental impact reporting.
-Together, these frameworks aim to standardize sustainability reporting, enabling stakeholders to better understand and compare companies' efforts.
+Key frameworks include the Global Reporting Initiative (GRI), which provides comprehensive reporting guidelines; the Sustainability Accounting Standards Board (SASB), focusing on industry-specific sustainability issues; the Taskforce on Climate-Related Financial (TCFD), which Disclosures addresses financial risks from climate change; and the Carbon Disclosure Project (CDP), promoting environmental impact reporting.
+Together, these frameworks aim to standardize sustainability reporting, enabling stakeholders to better understand and compare companies' efforts [7].

 In November 2021, the Conference of the Parties (COP) convened, where the IFRS Foundation announced the creation of the International Sustainability Standards Board (ISSB) to establish global standards for highquality sustainability disclosures.
-On June 26, 2023, the ISSB released two key standards: IFRS S1, which helps companies disclose sustainability-related risks and opportunities over various time frames, and IFRS S2, which addresses climate-related specifically IFRS S2 intended disclosures. is complement IFRS S1 by providing a detailed focus on climate issues within the broader framework of sustainability reporting [5].
+On June 26, 2023, the ISSB released two key standards: IFRS S1, which helps companies disclose sustainability-related risks and opportunities over various time frames, and IFRS S2, which addresses climate-related specifically disclosures.
+IFRS S2 is intended to complement IFRS S1 by providing a detailed focus on climate issues within the broader framework of sustainability reporting [8].

-To promote sustainability, Indonesia implemented policies aimed controlling environmental pollution, outlined in Law Number 32 of 2009 on Environmental Protection and Management.
-The Financial Services Authority (OJK) has introduced several regulations to foster a sustainable financial system, including POJK 51/POJK.03/2017 for sustainable finance in Number financial institutions, POJK 60/POJK.04/2017 for issuing green bonds, SEOJK Number 16/SEOJK.04/2021, which details the format and content of annual reports for issuers and public companies.
+To promote sustainability, Indonesia has implemented policies aimed at controlling environmental pollution, as outlined in Law Number 32 of 2009 on Environmental Protection and Management.
+The Financial Services Authority (OJK) has introduced several regulations to foster a sustainable financial system, including POJK 51/POJK.03/2017 for sustainable finance in financial institutions, POJK Number 60/POJK.04/2017 for issuing green bonds, and SEOJK Number 16/SEOJK.04/2021, which details the format and content of annual reports for issuers and public companies.

-Based on the survey report [6], by 2022, it is estimated that around 97% of companies worldwide will have engaged in sustainability reporting, covering a wide range of topics, including greenhouse gas emissions, other environmental sustainability issues, social aspects, and governance.
+Based on the survey report [9], by 2022, it is estimated that around 97% of companies worldwide will have engaged in sustainability reporting, covering a wide range of topics, including greenhouse gas emissions, other environmental sustainability issues, social aspects, and governance.